matrix-org/matrix-spec-proposals/proposals/1219-storing-megolm-keys-serverside.md

       1. if yes:
          1. generate new curve25519 key pair
          2. create new backup version: `POST /room_keys/version`
-         3. display private key to user to save TODO: specify how the key is displayed
+         3. display private key to user to save (see below for the format)
       2. if no, exit and remember decision (user can change their mind later)
       3. while prompting, continue to poll `GET /room_keys/versions`, as another device may have created a backup.
 If so, go to 1.2.